 Meeting Time and Place

-The course begins at the Yamnuska office at 8.00am on the Saturday morning.
+The course begins at the Yamnuska office at 8.00 am on Saturday morning.
 The Yamnuska office is located at 200, 50 Lincoln Park, Canmore.
 See this map for location.

 Instructors and Group Size

-Seasoned and age appropriate instructors certified by the Association of Canadian Mountain Guides will be your guides and coaches.
+Seasoned and age-appropriate instructors certified by the Association of Canadian Mountain Guides will be your guides and coaches.
 Your safety and enjoyment are paramount to them.
 There will be a maximum of 8 students.
 Maximum Instructor/student ratios are 1:4 on instructional days, and 1:2 on multi-pitch days 1:2 is the norm.
-Minimum group size is 3.
+The minimum group size is 3.

 Participants are responsible for their own transport to Canmore and during the program.
 Canmore is a 1 hour (100km) drive west from Calgary.